 Digitizing your VHS tapes opens up several options for how you want to store and access those memories.
 Let's break down the most common formats: DVDs, digital files, and cloud storage.
 Each has its own advantages, so choosing the right one depends on your needs.

-DVD: Pros and Cons
+The Pros and Cons of Choosing DVDs

 DVDs offer a physical copy of your digitized videos, which can be comforting.
 They're easy to play in most DVD players and provide a tangible way to store your memories.
 YesVideo DVD transfers maintain the quality of your footage, capturing VHS at 720x480 resolution.
 However, DVDs can be scratched or damaged over time, and they don't offer the same flexibility as digital files for sharing.